d-markey/squadron/README.md

 }
 ```

-If the requirements above are met, the platform worker's main program can be implemented using the `run()`
+The platform worker's main program can be implemented using the `run()` function provided by Squadron 3.
+The first
-function provided by Squadron 3.
-The first argument passed to this function is a `WorkerService` initializer
+argument passed to this function is a `WorkerService` initializer responsible for creating the service to be used by
-responsible for creating the service to be used by the platform Worker.
-This function will be passed the first
+the platform worker.
+This function will be passed the first `WorkerRequest` to set up the service.
+The second argument
-`WorkerRequest` to enable setting up the service.
-The second argument passed to `run()` is optional and only
+passed to `run()` is optional for Web applications, but required in native scenarios where it must be set to the data
-used in native scenarios where it must be set to the data passed to the `Isolate`'s main program.
+passed to the `Isolate`'s main program.

 * native implementation: